-10. Total outgoing and "on-us" returned checks
+10. Total outgoing and "on-us" returned checks = 10.a + 10.b

 These are all checks drawn on your institution that your institution returned unpaid.

 All checks drawn on your institution that it returned unpaid, whether to another institution or to your own accountholders